EXPRESS TRIBUNE STOLE MY PASSPORT

 My documents were eventually returned when a sub-editor called security to have me removed for yelling in the newsroom The guard told the editor he wasn’t going to lie to me any longer and to hand over my passport.
 The company had also been lying about the validity of my visa to restrict my movement and prevent me from accepting a job from a competing publication.
 Both an editor and the publisher told me in writing that my visa ended on July 31, so I needed to leave the country.
 When my passport was returned, I was able to see that my visa is valid till October 2011.

 Many Express employees were complicit in this situation.
 Faria Syed, web sub-editor, was holding the passport in her locked desk drawer on publisher Bilal Lakani’s orders.
 Kamal Siddiqi, managing editor and Mahim Maher, the city editor, who told another newsroom employee that I am really “overreacting.”

 Journalism is supposed to be a bastion of truth and free information, but The Express Tribune lied to me and illegally withheld my documents.
 Their plan, as relayed to a subeditor by Kamal Siddiqi, was to “return her passport ten minutes before she got on the plane”—to go back to the US.

 Now, why would they do this?
 Kamal explained that as well: my official fellowship ended a few months ago, but I wanted to stay in Pakistan.
 My obligation to Express was up.
 I went to Kamal and asked him if they wanted to keep me.
-If not, I told him I was ready to explore other opportunities in the country.
+If not, I told him I was ready to explore other opportunities that had arisen.
 He assured me that they wanted me to stay.
 But from that moment on, accomplishing anything at Express grew difficult.
 I was denied translators, transportation, bylines (they published my work, they simply attributed it to “staff”) and ultimately my stipend.

-I quickly realized something was up quickly and became increasingly insistent about my passport, contacting U.S. and Pakistani officials.
+I quickly realized something was up and became increasingly insistent about my passport, contacting U.S. and Pakistani officials.
 After days of phone calls, I knew for sure that my passport was being held by someone at Express.